cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 As soon as CloudFormation receives the template it will return a new `StackId` with the [Amazon Resource Name][15] (ARN) for the stack, you will have to wait a bit for the stack to finish being provisioned.
 You can check on your stack through the [CloudFormation web console][12] and see how things are going.
 Some resources take longer than others, CloudFormation will ensure they are created in the right order and work out the dependencies.
 This template should move along pretty quickly as we aren't provisioning much.

 I broke the command over several lines to try and make it easier to follow.
-We...
+In the `create-stack` command above we...

 * Ask the AWS tools to call out to CloudFormation with the "create-stack" command
 * Set the name of the stack we are creating to "tutorial"